JakeWharton/asciinema-vsync/README.md

 Once processed with this tool, the outputs which occur close together have been merged.
 The commands are now more reflective of the writes from the original program.

+Additionally, SVGs produced by [svg-term](https://github.com/marionebl/svg-term-cli) on the JSON output of this tool are significantly smaller than those on the raw JSON.

 ## Usage